cozybearca/django-client-framework-docs/source/intro/getting-started-with-the-backend.rst

 .. warning::

-    The last part of the url, ie, `/products`, comes from the `related_name="products"` argument when defining the brand `ForeignKey` field on `Product`.
+    The last part of the url, `/products`, comes from the `related_name="products"` argument when defining the brand `ForeignKey` field on `Product`.
 This is the same `.related_name` in Django that allows you to write